button/objective-c-style-guide/README.md

 }
 ```

-* There SHOULD be exactly one blank line between methods to aid in visual clarity and organization.
+* There SHOULD be exactly two blank lines between methods to aid in visual clarity and organization.
 * Whitespace within methods MAY separate functionality, though this inclination often indicates an opportunity to split the method into several, smaller methods.
 In methods with long or verbose names, a single line of whitespace MAY be used to provide visual separation before the method’s body.
 * `@synthesize` and `@dynamic` MUST each be declared on new lines in the implementation.